raghavtalwar/Red-Team-Operations/06 - Privilege Escalation (TA0004)/Windows Host Enumeration.md

 - GitBook - Unquoted Service Path and Other "Path Hijacking (interception)"

 ### Weak File System Permissions

-- Path interception and DLL search order hijacking can be exploited by leveraging weak file system permissions
+- Path interception and DLL search order hijacking can be exploited by leveraging weak file system permissions.
 	• Scheduled Tasks: Tasks can be scheduled to run with multiple permissions.
 Query scheduled tasks with the schtasks command.
 If any binary is scheduled to execute from a directory with weak file system permissions, red team can overwrite the binary with their own payload for that same privilege on next execution.
 	• Services: Most services start with SYSTEM privileges, meaning any configured service running from a directory with weak file system permissions can be overwritten to the red team payload for execution on next start.
 Services can be queried with the sc command.
 	• Registry Keys: Reviewing registry keys of binaries that will run may turn up services as well as Run keys.